 - Are there special meals for children?

-Yes, we have baby changing facilities at the visitor centre and we can also warm up milk and food for babies.
-There are high chairs available in the café.
+Yes, we have baby changing facilities at the visitor centre.
+We can also warm up milk and food for babies and have high chairs available in the café.

 - Do you recycle your packaging?